slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 The [_Video Buffering Verifier_](https://en.wikipedia.org/wiki/Video_buffering_verifier) provides a way to ensure that the bitrate is constrained to a certain maximum.
 This is useful for streaming, as you can now be certain that you won't send more bits than you promised.
 VBV can be used both with 2-pass VBR (use it in both passes), or with CRF encoding—it's not an extra rate control mode, to be precise.

 Turn on VBV with the `-maxrate` and `-bufsize` options to set the maximum bitrate and the expected client buffer size.
-A good default is to have the buffer size be twice as large as the maximum rate:
+A good default is to have the buffer size be twice as large as the maximum rate, but suggestions may vary depending on the streaming setup:

     ffmpeg -i <input> -c:v libx264 -crf 23 -maxrate 1M -bufsize 2M <output>

-If you do this for a live streaming application and you want to speed up the encoding process, choose the `-preset ultrafast` option, which reduces the quality you get for a certain bitrate, but significantly speeds up the process.
+If you do this for a live streaming application and you want to speed up the encoding process, choose the `-preset ultrafast` and the `-tune zerolatency` options, which reduce the quality you get for a certain bitrate, but significantly speed up the process.

-Or, with two-pass encoding (for VoD applications):
+Or, with constrained ABR-VBV encoding:

-    ffmpeg -i <input> -c:v libx264 -b:v 1M -maxrate 1M -bufsize 2M -pass 1 -f mp4 /dev/null
+    ffmpeg -i <input> -c:v libx264 -b:v 1M -maxrate 1M -bufsize 2M <output>

-    ffmpeg -i <input> -c:v libx264 -b:v 1M -maxrate 1M -bufsize 2M -pass 2 <output>
+Here, a two-pass approach can also be used, but it is [not always better than one pass](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006944.html).

 When you apply VBV to CRF encoding, the trick is to find a CRF value that, on average, results in your desired maximum bitrate, but not more.
 If your encode always "maxes out" your maximum bitrate, your CRF was probably set too low.
 In such a case the encoder tries to spend bits it doesn't have.
 On the other hand, if you have a high CRF that makes the bitrate not always hit the maximum, you could still lower it to gain some quality.
 For example, you encode at CRF 18 *without* VBV.
 Your clip ends up with an average bitrate of 3.0 MBit/s.
 But your want your VBV setting to cap the clip at 1.5 MBit/s, so you need to lower your CRF to about 24 to only get half the bitrate.